Financial Information |

 Satisfactory Academic Progress Monitoring

-Students are reviewed for Qualitative Measurement, Pace of Progression, and Maximum Time-Frame annually at the end of each Spring semester.
-Students who are on academic plan probation will be evaluated at the end of each semester (Summer, Fall, Spring).
+Students are reviewed for GPA, Pace of Progression, and Maximum Timeframe annually at the end of each Spring semester.
+Students who are on academic plan Probation for financial aid will be evaluated at the end of each semester (Summer, Fall, Spring), to determine whether their probationary status will be continued.

 Suspension/Academic Plan Probation Status